1. Marketing In Virtual Experiences

 Live events can be a great way to immerse your audience in the experience, enabling them to chat and share the experience with others in real time.

-Challenges have become an excellent way to engage customers and simultaneously create authentic social media content.
+Challenges have become an excellent way to engage customers and create authentic social media content.
 Creative challenges spread quickly among social media users, like the infamous ice bucket challenge, and prompt other people to participate in the challenge.

 With the recent boom in the NFT market, companies have begun to utilize NFTs in their experiential marketing campaign.
 One such example is Budweiser’s recent announcement that they have become the official beer of Zed Run, an NFT-based virtual horse racing game.